Best Stained Glass Grinder For Quality And Value

-Once you have one you’ll wonder how you did without!
+However, once you have a grinder you’ll wonder how you did without!
 Did you know there are many other creative things you can do with a stained glass grinder, for example drilling holes and bevelling?

 The main things to consider when thinking of buying a grinder are:

 - power (or torque)

 - whether it can easily be adapted for drilling or bevelling

 - the availability of replacement bits

 Compatibility with other manufacturers’ products is also worth thinking about.
 You may want to benefit from specialist stained glass grinder accessories such as drilling bits and ripple bits for textured glass.